kyma-project/lifecycle-manager/docs/technical-reference/running-modes.md

 ## Deployment / Delivery models

-lifecycle-manager (and module operators) can run in 2 modes:
+Lifecycle Manager (and module operators) can run in 2 modes:

-- in-cluster - regular deployment in the kubernetes cluster where kyma should be deployed, control-plane manages itself
+- in-cluster - regular deployment in a Kubernetes cluster where Kyma should be deployed, Control Plane manages itself
-- control-plane - deployment on central kubernetes cluster that manages multiple kyma installations remotely (installing kyma on the remote clusters based on a secret providing connectivity details)
+- control-plane - deployment on the central Kubernetes cluster that manages multiple Kyma installations remotely (installing Kyma on the remote clusters based on a secret providing connectivity details)

-Which mode is used is based on the lifecycle-manager deployment argument (`--in-kcp-mode`), when it's enabled, Module will be installed in the remote cluster.
+To determin the mode for Lifecycle Manager, use the `in-kcp-mode` command-line flag.
+By default the flag is set to `false`.
+If set to `true`, modules are installed in the remote clutser.

-They both target different use cases.
-While in-cluster mode is useful for classical deployment of kyma with 1 cluster in play, the general consensus is that for large scale operations, it is recommended to either use an aggregated API-Server or use Clusters to manage other Clusters (nowadays known as Control-Plane)
+The modes target different use cases.
+While in-cluster mode is useful for the "classic deployment" of Kyma with 1 cluster in play, the general consensus is that for large scale operations, it is recommended to either use an aggregated API-Server or use clusters to manage other clusters (Control Plane).

-This means that, depending on your environment you might be running lifecycle-manager in one or the other mode.
+This means that depending on your environment you might be running Lifecycle Manager in one or the other mode.

-For local development, as well as for testing and verification purposes in integration testing, we recommend to use single-cluster mode.
+For local development, as well as for testing and verification purposes in integration testing, we recommend to use the single-cluster mode.
 For E2E Testing, and testing of scalability as well as remote reconciliation, we recommend the use of a separate control-plane cluster.

 ### Release Lifecycles for Modules